dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

 }
 ```

-Now we are able to test how `LoginPresenter` interacts with `LoginView`.
+We have tested how `LoginPresenter` is interacting with `LoginView`.

-`LoginPresenter` is also calling `LoginUseCase` which is then calling `LoginRepository`.
+When we will look again at implementation we will notice that `LoginPresenter` is also calling `LoginUseCase` which is then calling `LoginRepository` to verify if credentials are correct.
 The problem is that in the real application this would cause network communication and we do not want to do it in the Unit Tests.
 This is where we can use next test double called Stub.

 ### Stub

 Stub is a test double which returns configured values.
 When a given method is invoked on stub then it returns values that were predefined in test.
 This gives us full control over returned values from methods that were invoke on the dependency.

 <p align="center">
   <img src="/assets/stub_mock.png" alt="Stub and Mock"/>
 </p>

-Let’s look at LoginUseCase.
+Let’s look at `LoginUseCase`.
 It invokes `login` method on `LoginRepository` with two parameters.
-As a result we are getting ` Observable<Boolean>` that contains an information if login was successful or not.
-In unit test we would like to have control over returned value from `login` method.
+As a result we are getting `Observable<Boolean>` that contains an information if login was successful or not.
+In Unit Test we would like to have control over returned value from `login` method.
 To do that we have to replace real `LoginRepository` with it’s stubbed version.
 This is where Mockito can help us again and generate object stub.

 ```java
 public class LoginUseCase {